Gorilla Permits in Uganda: The Ultimate Guide (2024–2026)

 Understanding Bwindi Sectors

-• Example: If you buy a permit for Nkuringo but book a hotel in Buhoma (a 6-hour drive away), you will not be allowed to trek in Buhoma.
-You must trek in the sector where your permit is booked.
+• Warning: If you book a hotel in Buhoma but your permit is for Nkuringo (a 6-hour drive away), you will not be allowed to trek in Buhoma and will likely miss your trek.

-• What Happens When Your Permit Expires?
-Permits are issued for a specific date.
-If you miss your trek due to unforeseen issues, the permit is considered expired, and the fee is forfeited.
+• Expiration: Permits are issued for a specific date.
+If you miss the trek due to unforeseen issues, the permit is considered expired and the fee is forfeited.

-• Can You Reschedule?
-Yes.
-The permit holder (or their tour operator) can reschedule the permit to a new date up to one week before the tracking date.
+• Rescheduling: You (or your operator) can reschedule a permit to a new date up to one week before the tracking date.
 Rescheduling is not permitted once the date has passed.

 Other Blogs